phaag/nfdump/README.md

 - Make sure your system provides autoconf 2.71.
 - Older Linux distributions may require libbsd and libbsd-dev installed.

-- `nfprofile` is a legacy binary, used by NfSen and may be moved into a separate archive in future.
+- `nfprofile` and `nftrack` are legacy binaries used by NfSen and may move into a separate archive in a future release.

 ---